triton-droids/simulation/task1/README.md

 </p>

 You’ll be working with pre-existing MJCF object definitions, but feel free to explore or add your own to customize the environment.
-We’ve provided an XML file to construct the scene, which already includes a table asset as a starting point.
+We’ve provided a [starter XML file](../assets/descriptions/DropCubeInBinEnv.xml) for you to construct the scene, which already includes a table asset as a starting point.

 As part of the setup, you should also define a keyframe in your XML model titled `"home"`.
 This keyframe will set a default starting position for the robot’s joints.
 Use the following joint values for the home configuration: